vinayakjaas/exospherehost/docs/docs/index.md

 They are pre-implemented serverless functions highly optimized for workflows and high volume batch processing, optimized for cost, reliability, developer velocity and ease of use.

-Our inhouse optimization for workflowss and batch processing can lead to significant cost savings, for example you can expect a cost per token saving of about 50-75% on LLMs like DeepSeek R1 70B, Gemma 3 27B, etc.
+Our inhouse optimization for workflows and batch processing can lead to significant cost savings, for example you can expect a cost per token saving of about 50-75% on LLMs like DeepSeek R1 70B, Gemma 3 27B, etc.

 Each of these satellites must satisfy the following properties: